nikel-api/nikel-docs/docs/query_guide.md

 sidebar_label: query guide
 ---

-### Options for Integer Queries
+### Options for Integer and Floating Point Queries

-You can prepend integers with certain strings for better search functionality.
+You can prepend integers and floating points with certain strings for better search functionality.

 * (equal)
 * ! (not equal)